(Note: For a simplier/lower profile/lower cost cooler option - see this article on a Mac 6800 w/Zalman VF700 Radial Copper heatsink.)

 The related articles below includes an install guide for an ATI 9800 version of this cooler posted here back in October.

 The NV Silencer 5 lists for $33 now, although when they first appeared in the fall I paid rip-egg $50+ for one, at the time nobody else had them.
-(Pricing Deja-Vu.)
-Here's arctic's page with their full line of Silencer models for various graphics cards.
+(Pricing Deja-Vu.) www.arctic-cooling.com has a line of Silencer models for various graphics cards.

 Other Mac 6800/NV5 Feedback: (latest reports first)